 - Dry mouth

 If you live with or have a loved one who is addicted to heroin, obtaining and being trained to administer Narcan (naloxone) is typically very easy, especially in urban areas.
 Narcan will reverse the effects of an overdose in most cases and potentially save the victim’s life.
 Even users who survive overdose may experience long-term effects, including brain damage, infection in their blood or organs, and long-term psychosis.

-The Owl’s Nest can provide the support individuals need to overcome temptation and move forward with their heroin addiction recovery.
+The Owl’s Nest can provide the treatment and support that individuals need to achieve heroin addiction recovery.
 There is a stigma attached to addiction, which may deter people from getting the help that they need.

-The Owl’s Nest provides judgment-free outpatient treatment and supportive housing to help people take back control of their lives.
-Contact us now to see how we can help you break away from the chains of addiction.
+The Owl’s Nest provides a judgment-free outpatient treatment program and supportive housing to help people comfortably take back control of their lives.
+Contact us now to see how we can help you break away from the chains of addiction and substance abuse.